NEOHS - New England Organization for Human Services

 Human Services Board-Certified Practitioner

-The National Organization for Human Services (NOHS), in collaboration with the Council for Standards in Human Service Education (CSHSE) and the Center for Credentialing & Education ™ (CCE®), are pleased to announce the development of a certification in human services.
-This practice based exam will strengthen the visibility and credibility of human services careers both here and abroad.
-This new credential is also an essential element in fulfilling our mission of strengthening recognition of the unique and valued role of human services professionals.
+The National Organization for Human Services (NOHS), in collaboration with the Council for Standards in Human Service Education (CSHSE) and the Center for Credentialing & Education ™ (CCE®), are pleased to promote the premier certification in human services.
+This new credential is an essential element in fulfilling our mission of strengthening recognition of the unique and valued role of human services practitioners.
+The practice based exam will also strengthen the visibility and credibility of human services careers both here and abroad.

-The Human Services Board Certified Practitioner will replace the current Level I Credentialing.
+The Human Services-Board Certified Practitioner replaced the Level I Credentialing in 2010.
 Visit CCE for more information.

 Who should apply?
-To be eligible to apply for the HS-BCP national credential, a degree must have been earned at a regionally accredited college or university, or a state-approved community or junior college at the technical certificate level or above.
+To be eligible to apply for the HS-BCP national credential, a degree must have been earned at a regionally accredited college/ university or a state-approved community/ junior college at the associate’s level or above.
 Applicants must also have completed the required post-degree experience.
-The number of years or hours is outlined in the HS-BCP application packet.
+The requirements are outlined in CCE’s HS-BCP application packet.

 Why should I apply?
-The HS-BCP certifies that you meet the 11 core Human Services content areas, and that your education and experience are nationally recognized.
-It also demonstrates commitment to the practice of human services and helps professionalize the field of human services.
+The HS-BCP certifies that you incorporate the 11 core Human Services content areas by following the national standards determined through your education and experiences.
+You also prove this fact to your employer and public by passing the national standards examination.
+Certification also demonstrates commitment to the practice of human services and helps professionalize the field of human services.

 Do employers know about the HS-BCP?
 Because this is a new credential, many employers may not be aware of the HS-BCP.
 The combined efforts of NOHS, CSHSE, and CCE will raise awareness of the credential, and the value of hiring an applicant who holds this credential.

 How much does it cost?
-The application and exam fee is $195, which includes the first year's maintenance fee.
-Beginning one year after certification, credential holders will be billed an annual maintenance fee of $35.
+The application and exam fee is currently $210, which includes the first year's maintenance fee.
+Beginning one year after certification, credential holders will be billed an annual maintenance fee of $40.
 These fees are comparable to fees charged for other national certifications.

 Is continuing education required to maintain my HS-BCP?
 Yes, you must complete 60 clock hours of continuing education during the 5-year certification period.
-Information about continuing education opportunities will be available at www.nationalhumanservices.org and www.cce-global.org
+Information about continuing education will be available at http://www.cce-global.org/Credentialing/HSBCP/CE

 How do I apply?
 Go to CCE to download the HS-BCP packet